Pxomox-Astronomy-Lab/proxmox-astronomy-lab/infrastructure/networking/labswitch01-mokerlink-2g16210gsm.md

 ### **3.1 Architecture Overview**

-LabSwitch01 is a **Mokerlink 2G16210GSM** managed switch with **16 × 2.5G RJ45 ports and 2 × 10G SFP uplinks**【83:0†proxmox-astronomy-lab-hardware-overview.md】.
+LabSwitch01 is a **Mokerlink 2G16210GSM** managed switch with **16 Ã— 2.5G RJ45 ports and 2 Ã— 10G SFP uplinks**ã€83:0â€ proxmox-astronomy-lab-hardware-overview.mdã€‘.
 It provides **VLAN-based segmentation, inter-VLAN routing, and network redundancy** across all infrastructure components.

 ### **3.2 Infrastructure Components**